All Episodes

 Okay, we use a lot of acronyms.

-Uh so he's here, and he received the aliens on the Mexican side, it looks like, right?
+So he's here, and he received the aliens on the Mexican side, it looks like, right?

 Is that what the complaint says?

-Now, what do they mean by waiting?
+Now, what do they mean by wading?

 Because sometimes the Rio Grande rises and falls.

-So on this day the tide was low, they're able to walk across it.
+So on this day, the tide was low.

-It's dark as fuck out there, all right.
+It's dark as fuck out there, all right?

-So the other two guys that were probably with him went back to Mexico and then he took over as the foot guide and guided them further into the United States.
+So the other two guys that were probably with him went back to Mexico, and then he took over as the foot guide and guided them further into the United States.

-Gonzalez Perez, uh okay.
+Gonzales Perez, okay.

-During interviews of the undocumented aliens, it was determined all subjects had made arrangements to be smuggled into the United States and transported in to various cities throughout the United States.
+During interviews of the undocumented aliens, it was determined all subjects had made arrangements to be smuggled into the United States and transported into various cities throughout the United States.

-So what is that guys?
+So what is that, guys?

 That's a photo lineup.

-I said, Who's your foot guide?
+I said, who's your foot guide?

 And this is when I interviewed.

-So I interviewed the aliens first, right?
+So I interviewed the aliens first, right, the witnesses.

 Even as a foreign national, you are entitled to your Miranda rights.